Peak Forest Tramway: History

 The most important surviving features of the tramway are the elevated tramway branch at Bugsworth Basin, Stodhart Tunnel and the self-acting inclined plane at Chapel-en-le-Frith, known as the Chapel inclined plane.
-The elevated tramway branch forms part of the Scheduled Ancient Monument of Bugsworth Basin.
+The elevated tramway branch forms part of the scheduled monument of Bugsworth Basin.
 It was believed that the Grade II* listed Stodhart Tunnel was the oldest railway tunnel in the world until archaeological work on the Butterley Gangroad (also in Derbyshire) in May 2013 suggested that Fritchley Tunnel on that line was older than Stodhart Tunnel.
 A wagon is on display in the York Railway Museum and a wheel and track items at the Narrow Gauge Railway Museum.